waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## Development & Strategy Notes
 ### Pathfinding Tool
 - **Status:** The `pathfinder_pro` tool is now robust and reliable after several refinements.
-### Custom Agents
+### Custom Agents & Tools (Ideas)
-- **`strategic_advisor`:** An agent that takes my current party, location, and goals to suggest the next best course of action.
-I should use this more often.
+- **`unstick_me_tool` (Idea):** A tool that analyzes the map XML to find the nearest cluster of "unseen" tiles when I'm stuck, returning coordinates for a new navigation goal.
+This would be better than a reasoning-based agent.
-- **`dialogue_summarizer`:** (Idea) An agent to extract key information from NPC conversations.
+- **`dialogue_summarizer` (Idea):** An agent to extract key information from NPC conversations.

-### Untested Assumptions
+## Untested Assumptions
-- **Running vs. Fighting:** I have been assuming running from wild battles is always optimal.
-This saves time but yields no EXP.
-I need to test if battling some wild encounters is a better long-term strategy for leveling.
+- **Running vs. Fighting:** I am currently testing if battling some wild encounters is a better long-term strategy for leveling than always running.
+Initial results show small EXP gains.
+I need more data to form a conclusion.

 ## Critical Reminders
 - **IMMEDIATE DOCUMENTATION:** All new information (NPC names, item locations, etc.) MUST be documented in the notepad and via map markers *immediately*, even during battles or cutscenes.
 No exceptions.
-- **DOCUMENT BLOCKED PATHS:** Any time my movement is blocked by a wall or obstacle, I MUST immediately place a `🚫` map marker at that location to avoid repeating the mistake.
+- **Proactive Agent Use:** I must use my `strategic_advisor` agent proactively to avoid getting stuck, not just as a last resort.
-- **CLEAN UP MARKERS:** I must delete old or redundant markers (like '⚔️' after a trainer is defeated and marked with '☠️') to avoid clutter.
+- **CLEAN UP MARKERS:** I must delete old or redundant markers to avoid clutter.
+Redundant markers are those that simply state information available from the tile type (e.g., 'Blocked by wall').
-## Critical Reminders (Updated)
-- **Check for Ledges:** Always check for ledges before planning a path.
-They are one-way and can trap me.